 Enrollment in the AZA Professional Development Certificate Program is a member benefit!
 You must be an AZA member in good standing at the Professional Associate level or higher.
 Membership must be maintained for the duration of enrollment in the program.
 Credits must be accumulated at the rate of a minimum of one qualifying unit (see list below) every twelve months.If you do not earn at least one credit unit each year, your training portfolio will be docked two credits towards completion of a certificate.

 *In this time, we will be updating our Certificate Program's database and addressing a backlog in applications.
-Interested individuals can expect to recieve an update on the status of this process in Spring 2017.
+Interested individuals can expect to recieve an update on the status of this process in June 2017.
 We appreciate your patience as we strive to enhance our system to fit the growing needs of our members!

 To earn a certificate, you will need to complete two required concentration-specific core courses offered by AZA as well as 16 additional relevant elective units.
 Elective options can be AZA-led (additional AZA courses or TAG/SSP workshops) or managed by an AZA Learning Partner or other approved organization.
 The Professional Development Certificate Program is designed to provide flexibility around where and how you obtain credits.